Daughters of Glorious Jesus: 2000–2010: Continuous success, prime years and Aseda album

 In 2000, the hit album ‘Nea yehu’ was released.
 The album got the group nominations at the 2001 Ghana Music Awards, and 2003 Ghana Gospel Music Awards.
-In 2003, they released their most successful album; ‘Aseda’ which had all eight tracks on it enjoying massive airplay.
+The 2003 GGMA named DoG-J as the Best Small Ministering Group.
+In 2003, they released their most successful album, ‘Aseda’.
+All eight tracks on the album enjoyed massive airplay.
 The album won the group at a ceremony in Accra the Our Music Award for 2003.

-In 2004, ‘Aseda’ swept five awards at the Ghana Music Awards, the most to have been swept by a gospel artist on one awards night.
+In 2004, ‘Aseda’ swept five awards at the Ghana Music Awards, the most to have been won by a gospel artist on one awards night.
 It was also the first time a gospel artist won any of the three top awards.
 With ‘Aseda’, DoG-J took two awards at the 2004 Ghana Gospel Music Awards.
 The video for ‘Bebre’ won them the Best Gospel Video Award at the 2010 4syte Music Video awards.
 In 2007, they came out with ‘Daughters’ Praise’ vol. 1 and 2, which comprised revised renditions of some of their old songs.
-In 2009, the much awaited ‘Trimude’ was released.
+In 2009, the ‘Trimude’ album was released.

-2011–present :After prime years
+2011–present: After prime years

 Glorious 30 anniversary

 In 2019, the trio launched their 30th anniversary to mark 3 decades of starting their musical career and the impact their ministry had made of lives dubbed the Glorious 30 anniversary, as part of the anniversary the group celebrated with activities including a gala dubbed the Glorious 30 Gala Glorious 30 Gala and Dinner, concerts across the country including DaughtersTribute Concert, musical tours across Ghana dubbed Glorious 30 Tour, sanitation campaigns, orphanages visits and others.
 By 2020, they had released 12 albums.